bzofsv/Brandon-Z-BSE-Portfolio-2/index.md

-﻿# 32 x 8 LED Matrix Spectrum Analyzer
+﻿# Phone Controlled Robotic Arm
-This project is an LED Matrix Spectrum Analyzer using Arduino and a 32 x 8 NeoPixel LED Matrix.
-It uses an FFT analyzer to convert audio input to numbers to be displayed on the matrix.
-It takes computer audio and displays the spectrum onto the LED Matrix.
+This project is a phone controlled robotic arm.
+It uses an ESP32 to recieve signals through Bluetooth into an phone app.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|